 THE EDITING PROCESS

 I’ll edit your manuscript using the Track Changes feature of Microsoft Word.
 Before you send your manuscript to me, I’ll ask that you set it in 12pt Times New Roman font with 1-inch margins all around and the line spacing set to “double,” with minimal or no formatting.
-This is generally considered an industry standard, and it will be much appreciated by your book designer should you eventually decide to hire one.
+This is generally considered an industry standard, and it will be much appreciated by journal editors or your book designer should you eventually decide to hire one.